Lab Tests to Consider When Trying to Get Pregnant

 Ferritin is the stored form of iron in the body.
 When levels are low, further investigation for iron deficiency anemia is warranted.
 Symptoms of low iron include fatigue, pale skin, dizziness, hair loss, brittle nails, fast heartbeat and shortness of breath.
 Ferritin is also a marker of acute inflammation.
 So, when it is too high it can be a sign that there is an inflammatory response occurring in the body.
 Therefore, having ferritin that is too low or too high can be detrimental to fertility outcomes.
 In females, it is common to see either low or high ferritin levels on bloodwork.
 So, it is important to get iron and ferritin investigated when trying to conceive.

 This stands for dried urine test for comprehensive hormones.
-This test is offered by some naturopathic doctors as a way to further investigate hormonal imbalances.
+I offer this test as a way to further investigate hormonal imbalances that can’t easily be detected by traditional means of hormone testing (i.e. blood tests).
 This can be helpful in situations where bloodwork does not match the patients symptom picture.
 For example, if estradiol is low on bloodwork but the patient is showing symptoms of estrogen dominance, the DUTCH test can tell us more about whether estradiol is converting into estrone in the body.
 Additionally, most of the time progesterone shows up normal on bloodwork but through the DUTCH test we can see a deficiency.
 In cases where the bloodwork doesn’t match up or we need further investigations, completing a DUTCH test can be a very helpful piece to the puzzle.

 Although every test on this list is very important when it comes to overall fertility optimization, it is still very basic.
 Each individual is unique, and therefore additional lab tests may be recommended depending on the case.
 If you are planning on starting a family in the near future or have been trying for any amount of time, we would love to help you put the pieces of the puzzle together to optimize your chances of a healthy pregnancy.